7 Tips to Stop Cats Fighting

 - Are kitty scraps due to a lack of individual space or hiding places?

-Once you identify the causes of kitty fighting, you can start to limit conflict.
-However, if you’re still not sure why your cats are fighting, start to think about common triggers such as territory, resources, over excitement - and illness if they seem to be acting out of character.
+Once you identify the causes of kitty friction, you can start to limit conflict.
+However, if you’re still not sure why your cats are not getting along, start to think about common triggers such as territory, resources, over excitement - and illness if they seem to be acting out of character.2.
+Think About Territory